 Do you ever scroll through Instagram and on your explore page and see some of the best pictures?
 These pictures are well thought-out, great lighting, dynamic and fresh angles, and overall eye-catching!
 If you’re fortunate enough, you can grab a friend or significant other to take pictures for you.
 However, many people ever don’t have that luxury or simply don’t want to bother someone else with taking endless pictures because they aren’t happy with the results.
 The solution?
 Be your own photographer!
 This, I know, is easier said than done.
 I was uneducated and more-so afraid of the thought of taking my own photos.
 I didn’t know where to start, but I was determined to figure it out.
 After months of gaining insight, knowledge, and lots of trial and error, I can confidently say that I have mastered the art of being my own photographer.
 I’ve compiled my 7 key steps on how to take your own Instagram photos, and listed them below!
+Feel free save and share this post for future reference!
+Also, to see my on-the-go pictures, I have linked my Instagram here.
+I would appreciate the support on there, as I work to share more tips and tricks with you all!
+I hope this guide helps you realize that taking pictures is not as daunting and overwhelming as it may seem!

 Here are some pictures that i’ve taken myself!
 Check out more on my Instagram!